AaronOnGit/SimpleWeb/README.md

 No database?
 No Worries::
 I've attached a database file with the project (which can be found under /SimpleWeb/App_Data directory) which saves all the user info.
 All you need is Visual Studio 2015 to run it!
+Note: The compatibility level of database file attached is 130.

 Protected content/resource:
 The only content/resource right now which needs authorization in this project is the "About" page.